Insurance & Financial Terms

 What It Means in Practice

-In practice, a coverage limit tells you the maximum payout that could apply to a claim.
+In practice, a coverage limit defines the maximum payout available for a claim.
 If a loss exceeds that amount, the remaining portion typically falls outside the policy.

 Types of Coverage Limits